Haysto Logo

 There seems to have been a lot of variation between London’s boroughs in terms of property sale decreases from 2019 to 2020.
 Newham - the hardest hit - saw a decrease of 58.2%, while Camden at the other end saw a drop of only 26.5%.
 Interestingly, government data shows that, while Newham has had one of the highest cumulative COVID-19 case numbers since October 2020 (with a total of 34,757), Camden has had one of the lowest (only 13,770).

 Another notable result is the City of London’s placement in 2nd.
 It arguably makes sense to see areas near the city centre like this (and other boroughs such as Tower Hamlets, Southwark and Newham) experience property sale drops – the number of people working from home in the UK has increased hugely since the start of the pandemic, rising from 5.7% of workers in January/February 2020 to 36.5% in June 2020.
-This means far less people need to live in the city for work purposes.
+This means far fewer people need to live in the city for work purposes.

 It’s unsurprising that the pandemic has affected property sales since it appeared in early 2020.
 The virus has caused far-reaching repercussions across the world, with very few people unaffected.
 Still, it’s intriguing to see the effects on the different regions of our country.